 PR:11.14 MA-2 Following maintenance activities and before returning to an operational state, the Federal CKMS system administrator shall: a) Verify that the security settings are still acceptable, and b) Perform testing against the hardening guidelines in Section 8.2.1 when changes have been made to the FCKMS.
-PA:11.9 CA-2 A Federal CKMS should support the preparation of a security-assessment report that describes: a) The security maintenance that has been performed on the FCKMS since the last report, b) The current risks of the failure of one or more FCKMS components and/or devices, c) The results of the most recent security assessment, and d) The processes followed in implementing all recommendations for upgrading software or devices that were identified as being subject to failure.

-were identified as being subject to failure.
-PA:11.10 A Federal CKMS should initiate a security maintenance procedure following notification of an actual or possible security-threatening event.
+PA:11.8 CA-2 A Federal CKMS should support the preparation of a security-assessment report that describes: a) The security maintenance that has been performed on the FCKMS since the last report, b) The current risks of the failure of one or more FCKMS components and/or devices, c) The results of the most recent security assessment, and d) The processes followed in implementing all recommendations for upgrading software or devices that were identified as being subject to failure.
+PA:11.9 MA-1 MA-2 A Federal CKMS should initiate a security maintenance procedure following notification of an actual or possible security-threatening event.

-3044 12 Technological Challenges
+12 Technological Challenges

 A CKMS should be designed and implemented to have a security lifetime of many years.
-The CKMS designer, FCKMS service-provider and the FCKMS service-using organization should periodically evaluate possible threats resulting from advances in technology that may render its key-management services insecure, including15:
+The CKMS designer, FCKMS service provider and the FCKMS service-using organization should periodically evaluate possible threats resulting from advances in technology that may render its key-management services insecure, including16:

-- 3049

-- 3050 3051

-- a) New attacks on cryptographic algorithms,

-- b) New attacks on key-establishment protocols,

-- c) New attacks on FCKMS devices, and

-- d) New computing technologies.
+- a) New attacks on cryptographic algorithms, - b) New attacks on key-establishment protocols, - c) New attacks on FCKMS devices, and - d) New computing technologies.

-- 3053 3054